alaa-alchal/Portfolio/Python/List manipulation and Multiple Function interaction (10+ functions)/README.md

 • Process strings.

 # Challenges:
-manipulate lists in functions without using return statements in functions.
+• manipulate lists in functions without using return statements in functions.

-The use of local lists only.
+• The use of local lists only.

-multiple loop handling (loops within loops within loops).
+• multiple loop handling (loops within loops within loops).

-#Process Documentation:
+# Documentation:

 The program will start off by asking: Which list would you like to create?
 [Options: Today, Someday completed]

 After choosing the list, I'll ask you if you'd like to add the items to your newly created to-do-list from a file or manually.
 If you type: from a file, you will be prompted to enter the name of that file while if you type: manually, you will be promted to add items to your list one by one.